US Taxes Abroad for Dummies (update for tax year 2016)

 You may have US tax filing obligations even if you aren't earning any money but are married to someone who did have income.

 Basically, you have to file an IRS Form 1040 for the previous year if your income was above a certain threshold.
 These thresholds are the same as for US residents.
 For tax year 2016 (filing in 2017) the thresholds (total yearly income) are:

 Under 65 65 or older

-Filing the 1040 is due April 15th, with an automatic extension to June 15th for Americans resident abroad, but if any taxes are due, interest is calculated starting April 15th up to payment date.
+Filing the 1040 is generally due each year on April 15th (Tuesday April 18th in 2017), with an automatic extension to June 15th for Americans resident abroad, but if any taxes are due, interest is calculated starting April 15th up to payment date.

 How does living abroad mitigate your US tax?

 There are basically two methods by which you can reduce your US tax by a substantial amount.
 These are the "Foreign Earned Income Exclusion" and the "Foreign Tax Credit."
 However, neither of these methods excuses you from filing if your income was above the filing threshold.